 The Counseling Services practicum/internship is based on the Practitioner-Scientist model.
 Training is centered on the fundamental modalities of professional psychology with an emphasis on personal and professional growth.
 Priority is given to training through supervision and mentoring.

-Counseling Services is part of the Lauderdale Center for Student Health and Counseling, which is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).
+Counseling Services is part of the Department of Student Health and Counseling, which is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).
 The Health and Counseling department falls within the division of Student and Campus Life.
-Counseling Services is the principal agency on campus offering psychological services to the College's 5,000 undergraduate and graduate students.
+Counseling Services is the principal agency on campus offering psychological services to the College's 5,500 undergraduate and graduate students.

 Applicants must be one of the following: